-following on from my last post, I’ve now been running D&D games for my son and his friends online every week and I’m really getting into it.
+Following on from my last post, I’ve been running D&D games for my son and his friends online every week during lockdown for the pandemic and I’m really getting into it.

 My current setup is to use Discord for voice chat combined with the Avrae bot to manage combat.
 The Critter DB site is great for building and storing monsters and NPC.
 I still use Roll20 as a virtual tabletop, but I ignore almost all it’s features except for the maps.
 I’m also using D&D Beyond more and more.